Fourth and Fifth Grade Highlights

-- Students work through the writing process (brainstorming, drafting, peer revising, editing, teacher conferencing, and publishing) to develop a well-written piece.
+- Students work through the writing process (brainstorming, drafting, , editing, revising, and publishing) to develop a well-written piece.

-- Focus on Personal Narrative writing, Expository writing, Persuasive writing, Poetry writing, and Research Paper writing.
+- We focus on Personal Narrative writing, Expository writing, Persuasive writing, Poetry writing, and Research Paper writing.

-- Reader’s Workshop approach provides an active and enjoyable learning environment.
+- The Reader’s Workshop approach provides an active and enjoyable learning environment.

 - Students work on threads of core reading strategies, such as compare and contrast, cause and effect, making inferences, sequencing, synthesizing, and summarizing.

-- 4th graders will study the Regions of the United States
+- The 4th grade will learn about the regions, states, and geography of the United States.

-Specials: It's time for students to spend time in Spanish, Computer, Gym, Art, Music, or Library.
+- Specials: It's time for students to spend time in Spanish, Computers, Gym, Art, Music, or Library.

 What is new in 4th and 5th grade?

-- Students switch classes for the first time, attending three different learning blocks throughout their day.
+- Students switch classes for the first time.
 The 4th/5th Team Teachers each provide instruction for the subject areas they specialize in.